Illinois’s Disappearing Soil

 Similar confusion prevails at the national level, where estimates for annual farmland loss range from one to five million acres out of a total resource of cropland (both actual and potential) of between 525 and 600 million acres.
 With a land resource so vast, what is a few million acres more or less?
 It is true that the U.S. is unlikely to run out of farmland.
 But farmland, especially prime farmland, nonetheless is a finite resource, exploitation of which has economic as well as physical limits.

 An analogy borrowed from the energy debate may help make the point.
 There is plenty of petroleum left buried on the planet.
-However, each barrel of cheap accessible oil that is consumed must be replaced by a barrel which, because it must be taken from Arctic reaches or from deep beneath the seas, is very much more expensive.
+However, each barrel of easily accessible oil that is consumed must be replaced by a barrel which, because it must be taken from Arctic reaches or from deep beneath the seas, is very much more expensive.

 So it is with farmland.
 Every time an acre of prime farmland is destroyed, the cost of growing the same crops on lesser land—land which must be irrigated or terraced or massively fertilized or is subject to fickle weather—goes up.
 The U.S. certainly has a lot of land on which it could grow crops.
 Whether it could grow them affordably is far less certain. ●